Brittany: Music

 In the 1960s, several Breton artists started to use contemporary patterns to create a Breton pop music.
 Among them, Alan Stivell contributed most in popularising the Celtic harp and Breton music in the world.
-He also used American rock and roll in his works and influenced 1970s Breton bands such as Kornog, Gwerz (band) and Tri Yann, who revived traditional songs and made them popular across France.
+He also used American rock and roll in his works and influenced 1970s Breton bands such as Kornog, Gwerz and Tri Yann, who revived traditional songs and made them popular across France.
 Soldat Louis is the main Breton rock band, and Breton singers include Gilles Servat, Glenmor, Dan Ar Braz, Yann-Fañch Kemener, Denez Prigent, Nolwenn Korbell and Nolwenn Leroy.
 The Manau Hip hop group from Paris has strong Breton and Celtic inspirations.
 You can also find the well known group Matmatah from Brest.

 Yann Tiersen, who composed the soundtrack for Amélie, Cécile Corbel the compositor of Arrietty and the borrowers, the Electro band Yelle and the avant-garde singer Brigitte Fontaine are also from Brittany.
 The 19th-century composer Louis-Albert Bourgault-Ducoudray was one of the first western European composers to be influenced by what is now known as world music.

 In 2022, Alvan and Ahez have been selected to represent France in the Eurovision Song Contest 2022.
 Their song, Fulenn, is sung entirely in Breton and is about the legend of Katel Kollet, a lady who dances with the devil.